googleapis/google-api-php-client/docs/oauth-server.md

 1. Open the [**Service accounts** section](https://console.developers.google.com/permissions/serviceaccounts?project=_) of the Developers Console's **Permissions** page.
 2. Click **Create service account**.
 3. In the **Create service account** window, type a name for the service account and select **Furnish a new private key**.
-If you want to [grant Google Apps domain-wide authority](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) to the service account, also select **Enable Google Apps Domain-wide Delegation**.
+If you want to [grant G Suite domain-wide authority](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority) to the service account, also select **Enable G Suite Domain-wide Delegation**.
 Then, click **Create**.

 Your new public/private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
 You are responsible for storing it securely.